 Clinical trials are set up by medical experts and scientists to gauge the safety and effectiveness of new types of cancer therapy and medications.
 There are several clinical trials for cancers going on at any one time that involve mesothelioma.
 The treatments that scientists are trying could be more effective than established therapies, but they also may not work.
 They also could cause serious side effects that are hard to anticipate.

-Joining a mesothelioma clinical trial carries risk because the outcome is unknown; the treatment plan has not been approved by FDA yet, with the benefits outweighing the risks.
+Joining a mesothelioma clinical trial carries risk because the outcome is unknown; the treatment plan has not been approved by the FDA yet, with the benefits outweighing the risks.
 But a new therapy can potentially be a lifesaver for some patients who are willing to take a risk on an unproven treatment plan.
 Your doctors can help you to find a clinical trial that may be able to benefit you.

 Enhance Your Overall Health